When I’m evaluating any particular framework or technology I usually ask myself two questions:

 At the risk of sounding overly simplistic, my “strategy” for picking a testing framework was just to use the most popular one.

 I’ve worked on dozens of commercial Rails projects over the course of my career.
 My recollection is that all but one of those projects used RSpec.
-That’s just an anecdote, not data, but I don’t think it’s mere chance that almost every commercial Rails project I’ve worked on has used RSpec.
+Everyone I know has had a similar experience.

 For that reason, my advice for how to choose a Rails testing framework is: just use RSpec.